some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 Up front, you'll need:

-- A test namespace in a cluster, which isn't _truly_ isolated but we simply need some resource quotas for testing.
+- A test namespace in a cluster.
 If you've been following along, it's already created and called `test-runners`.
 - A way to deploy into that namespace / secret stored.
 We're using all GitHub features for this.
 - A registry to pull from and push to.
 We're using GitHub Packages for this.

 ## When to run this test?

-This workflow builds and tests proposed changes to runners in a dedicated namespace.
+This workflow builds and tests proposed changes to runners in a dedicated testing namespace.
 In my opinion, these don't need to be isolated onto another cluster, but it does need some resource constraints that a namespace could provide so as not to interfere with "real jobs".
 It should at least run

 - on PR to the files changing the image
 - on demand, which is handy for troubleshooting